-(3) Definitions.
+(3) Definitions Definitions.

-The definitions applicable to these rules include those set forth in Health and Safety Code section 39010 et seq. and in title 13, CCR sections 1900(b) and 1968.2(c), which are incorporated by reference herein.
+The definitions applicable to these rules include those set forth in Health and Safety Code section 39010 et seq. and in title 13, CCR sections 1900(b) and 1968.2(bc), which are incorporated by reference herein.
 The following definitions are specifically applicable to section 1968.5 and take precedence over any contrary definitions.

-"Days", when computing any period of time, unless otherwise noted, means normal working days that a manufacturer is open for business.
+(A)"Days" "Days", when computing any period of time, unless otherwise noted, means normal working days that a manufacturer is open for business.

-"Executive Officer" means the Executive Officer of the Air Resources Board or his or her authorized representative.
+(B) "Executive Officer" Executive Officer means the Executive Officer of the Air Resources Board or his or her authorized representative.

-"Influenced OBD II-Related Recall" means an inspection, repair, adjustment, or modification program initiated and conducted by a manufacturer as a result of enforcement testing conducted by the ARB or any other information for the purpose of correcting any nonconforming OBD II system for which direct notification of vehicle owners is necessary.
+(C)"Influenced OBD II-Related Recall" "Influenced OBD II-Related Recall" means an inspection, repair, adjustment, or modification program initiated and conducted by a manufacturer as a result of enforcement testing conducted by the ARB or any other information for the purpose of correcting any nonconforming OBD II system for which direct notification of vehicle or engine owners is necessary.

-"Major Monitor" means those monitors covered by the requirements set forth in title 13, CCR sections 1968.2(e)(1.0) through (e)(8.0), (e)(11.0) through (e)(14.0), (e)(16.0), (f)(1.0) through (f)(9), (f)(12), (f)(13), and (f)(16).
+(D)"Major Monitor" "Major Monitor" means those monitors covered by the requirements set forth in title 13, CCR sections 1968.2(e)(1.0) through (e)(8.0), (e)(11.0) through (e)(154.0), and (e)(176.0), (f)(1.0) through (f)(9), (f)(12), (f)(13), and (f)(16).

-"Motor Vehicle Class" means a group or set of vehicles subject to enforcement testing that have been determined by the Executive Officer to share common or similar hardware, software, OBD II monitoring strategy, or emission control strategy.
-"Motor Vehicle Manufacturer" means the manufacturer granted certification to sell motor vehicles in the State of California.
+(E)"Motor Vehicle Class" "Motor Vehicle Class" means a group or set of vehicles or engines subject to enforcement testing that have been determined by the Executive Officer to share common or similar hardware, software, OBD II monitoring strategy, or emission control strategy.